sukechannnn/itamae-plugin-recipe-yk_mecab/README.md

 mecab version : 0.994

-mecab dictionary
+mecab dictionarys
+- IPA
+- hatena
--
+- wikipedia

 ## Installation

-This gem is required g++, wget and Ruby.
+This gem is required Ruby.

 Add this line to your application's Gemfile: